petrjahoda/state_service/README.md

 * ready to run in docker (linux, mac and windows service also available)
 * using JSON config file for even better configurability

+## Todo
+- [ ] decrease CPU usage by not calling database when not needed (for example checking for stateID for every records)

 www.zapsi.eu © 2020